 QUADRICEPS SETTING - to maintain muscle tone in the thigh muscles and straighten the knee.
+See figure in phase 1.

 Lie on your back with the knee extended fully straight.
 Tighten and hold the front thigh muscle making the knee flat and straight.
 If done correctly, the kneecap will slide slightly upward toward the thigh muscle.
 The tightening action of the quadriceps should make your knee straighten and be pushed flat against the bed or floor.